elusivecodes/fQuery/README.md

 Returns *true* if any of the elements has any of the specified classes.

-- `nodes` is a Query Selector string, a HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
-- `classes` is an Array of classes, or a space seperated string of class names to test for.
+- `classes` is an array of classes, or a space seperated string of class names to test for.

 ```javascript
 dom.hasClass(nodes, ...classes);